Bonitasoft-Community/BonitaEvent/README.md

 # BonitaEvent
-Java Librairy to manage errors and informations.
+Java Library to manage errors and informations.
 Don't throws an exception, create an event where you can give an ErrorCode, a Title, a Cause, a WhatToDo, a Consequence to the final user

  Son in your software, create some events like :
     private final BEvent inputDivisionEvent = new BEvent(BEventUsage.class.getName(), 1, Level.INFO, "Calculate Division", "Run a division");